Symbolic Recovery of Differential Equations: The Identifiability Problem: Analytic Independence

 \begin{definition} We call functions $f_1,...,f_q:\C^p\rightarrow\C$ \emph{analytically dependent over $\C$} if there exists a non-zero analytic function $P\in C^\omega(\C^q)\backslash \{0\}$ such that $P(f_1(x_1,..,x_p),...,f_q(x_1,..,x_p))=0$.
 If no such $P$ exists, we call $f_1,...,f_q$ \emph{analytically independent over $\C$}. \end{definition}

-Following the proof in Ehrenborg and Rota \cite{EhrenborgRota1993} the analytic extension of Theorem~\ref{thm:jacobi-criterion-for-algebraic-independence} would rely on the extension of Theorem~\ref{thm:algebraic-dependenceof-m+1-polynomials}.
+Following the proof in \citet{EhrenborgRota1993} the analytic extension of Theorem~\ref{thm:Jacobian-criterion-for-algebraic-independence} would rely on the extension of Theorem~\ref{thm:algebraic-dependenceof-m+1-polynomials}.
 However, this approach is not feasible as the following example shows the existence of two analytic functions in one variable which are analytically independent.

 \begin{example} Let $a,b\in\R$ be linearly independent over $\Q$.
 Then there does not exist a non-zero analytic function $F:U\rightarrow\C$, for $U\subset\C^2$ open and $B_1(0)\subset U$, which fulfills $F(e^{iat},e^{ibt})=0$ for all $t\in\R$.
 Thus, the functions $t\mapsto e^{iat}$ and $t\mapsto e^{ibt}$ are analytically independent. \end{example} \begin{proof} Let $F:U\rightarrow\C$ be any analytic function on some open set $U\subset\C^2$ with $B_1(0)\subset U$.
 Furthermore, let $F(x,y)=\sum_{k,l=1}^\infty c_{kl}x^ky^l$ be its Taylor series around $(x,y)=0$ which we know converges on the entire set $U\subset\R^2$.
 Let $f(t)= e^{iat}$ and $g(t)= e^{ibt}$ for $t\in\R$.
 Then, $F(f(t),g(t))=\sum_{k,l=1}^\infty c_{kl}e^{i(ak+bl)t}=0$ for any $t\in \R$.
 This implies